-Unknown Data for Participants: Same as those exhibited by participants with similar known characteristics.
-If not specified, participants are assumed to be male.
+Unknown Data for Members:

+Same as those exhibited by members with similar known characteristics.
+If not specified, members are assumed to be male.

 Percent Married: Groups A/D: 75.4% of male members and 64.0% of female members are assumed to be married.